Massachusetts House of Representatives' 12th Worcester district

 Map of Massachusetts House of Representatives' 12th Worcester district, based on the 2010 United States census.

 Massachusetts House of Representatives' 12th Worcester district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of Worcester County.
 Democrat Meghan Kilcoyne has represented the district since 2021.
-Candidates for this district seat in the 2020 primary included Ceylan Rowe and Meghan Kilcoyne.
-Candidates Meghan Kilcoyne, Susan Smiley, and Charlene DiCalogero have been selected to run in the general election in November 2020.

 Towns represented

 The district includes the following localities: